willmendesneto/ngx-skeleton-loader/README.md

 This method is also accepting the option of having a global theme and local theme inputs.
 You can enable it by passing `NgxSkeletonLoaderModule.forRoot({ theme: { extendsFromRoot: true, /* ...list of CSS atributes */} })` in your module.
 Quite simple, right? 😄

-By using that configuration in yuor application, you should also be aware that:
+By using that configuration in your application, you should also be aware that:

 - By default, every `<ngx-skeleton-loader>` component will use `theme` coming from `NgxSkeletonLoaderModule.forRoot()` as the source of truth
 - If there's any CSS attribute on the component locally which overrides the CSS spec, it combines both themes, but overriding global CSS attributes in favor of local ones.